 Close contact with suppliers as a basis for relationships based on trust.

-Zalando currently has a comprehensive portfolio of more than 400,000 articles covering around 2,000 brands.
+Zalando currently has a comprehensive portfolio of more than 400,000 articles covering more than 2,000 brands.

 Code of Conduct